 The Board may adopt such rules and regulations for the conduct of its meetings and the management of the Local League as it may deem proper, provided such rules and regulations do not conflict with this Constitution.

-The Board shall have the power by a two-thirds vote of those present at any duly constituted Board Meeting to discipline, suspend or remove any Director, Executive or Committee Member of the Local League in accordance with the procedure set forth in Article III, Section 4 (a, b).
+The Board shall have the power by a two-thirds vote of those present at any duly constituted Board Meeting to discipline, suspend, or remove any Director, Executive, Committee Member, Regular Member, or Player Member of the Local League in accordance with the procedure set forth in Article III, Section 4 (a, b).

 SECTION 10 – Rules of Order for Board Meetings